-There are many whale watching tours to take you to see these magnificent giants up close, but you can also spot them from the shore
+There are many whale-watching tours to see these magnificent giants up close, but you can also spot them from the shore.

 As Puerto Vallarta continues to grow in popularity, so do the neighborhoods.
 Take some time to explore each one as they each have their own personality and unique charm.